wendaoxu/wendaoxu.github.io/content/project/others/index.md

 ---

-FIM-FAM in specialty fibers and silicon nitride integrated waveguides.
+Novel Brillouin scattering in specialty fibers and silicon nitride integrated waveguides.
 Feel free to ask me for reasonable details.

 <!--more-->